naipmoro/gramm/README.md

 * Gramm is distributed under the [MIT License].

-* Although Gramm does not bundle any third party libraries, it depends on the Antlr4 runtime, and the executable jar will contain Antlr class files.
+* Although Gramm does not bundle any third party libraries, it depends on the Antlr4 runtime, and the executable jar (if you choose to build it) will contain Antlr class files.
 Antlr4 is distributed under the [BSD 3-Clause License].

 * The Metamath files in the `test/resources` directory are in the public domain or available under the [CC0 1.0 Universal License], with the exception of